 Wheels 4 work management ask that all participants keep in mind that the Mentors are volunteers helping them and their time is precious.
-All participants are to agree to abide by the participant guidelines.
+With this in mind all participants are to agree to abide by the participant guidelines.

-- All Participants are required by law to be drug and alcohol free, if a Mentor thinks the participant is under the influence, they are to reschedule the session and contact the coordinator. - All learners must hold a current learner's licence, which is required to be shown to the Mentor before the start of every session. - Participant's logbook (or Plates Plus Logbook App) should be bought to every session. - All Participants are required to give 24 hours' notice if they cannot attend a driving session, failure to do this may result in a strike.
-If a Participant gets three strikes, the participant is placed back on the bottom of the waiting list. - If a Participant is found to be speeding, they will be ask to slow down and abide by the speed limits, if they persist in breaking the speed limit, they will be ask to pull over and that session will be cancelled. - All Participants are required to pay any fines they incur while driving the vehicle. - Participants are required to notify the coordinator if they change their phone number, address or personal circumstances like your job. - Participants have the right to ask the coordinator for a new mentor if they're not happy with the allocated mentor, mentors also have the right to contact the coordinator and request a change of participant. - Our timetables are very full so please be ready for your session on time, each participant is allocated an hour and if you are late this means less time in the car. - There is a waiting list, therefore you may need to wait until a space comes available.
-Priority is given to people who require a licence to obtain work.
+- All Participants are required by law to be drug and alcohol free, if a Mentor thinks the participant is under the influence they are to reschedule the session and contact the coordinator. - All learners must hold a current learners licence, which is required to be shown to the Mentor before the start of every session. - For all L2 Participants a log book should be bought to every session. - All Participants are required to give 24 hours' notice if they cannot attend a driving session, failure to do this may result in a strike.
+If a Participant gets three strikes, the participant is placed back on the bottom of the waiting list. - If a Participant is found to be speeding, they will be ask to slow down and abide by the speed limits, if they persist in breaking the speed limit, they will be ask to pull over and that session will be cancelled. - All Participants are required to pay any fines they incur while driving the vehicle. - Participants are required to notify the coordinator if they change phone numbers or address. - Participants have the right to ask the coordinator for a new mentor if they're not happy with the allocated mentor, mentors also have the right to contact the coordinator and request a change of participant. - Our time tables are very full so please be ready for your session on time, each participant is allocated an hour and if the mentor has to wait that less time the participant has in the car. - Participants are given the same time and day every week for their session, If booking Driving assessments please book these on the day your normal session is and give the coordinator two weeks' notice of time and date so schedules can be modified as two hours is required.

+• There is a waiting list, therefore you may need to wait until a space comes available.
+First priority is given to people who require a licence to obtain work.
+Ihave read and understand the participating in this program.